Here’s one of my favorite, super-simple tasks that some students just fell in love with.

-This would lead to some kids staying inside during recess, working together, and going into a frenzy, because every time they’d ask me to check their list, I’d have to say.
+This simple task lead to some students opting to stay inside during recess and working together to find more words.
+Then, every time they’d ask me to check their list, I’d have to say.
 “Sorry, there are still a lot more.”
+And the would go into a frenzy, diving back into their lists and dictionaries.

-I learned to put some goalposts so they wouldn’t come to me with like 5 words.
-Bronze medal for 20 words.
-Silver for 35; Gold for 60.
-Platinum Emerald for the group who finds the most.
+I learned to put some goalposts on the board so they wouldn’t come to me with only 5 words.
+Perhaps: Bronze medal for 20 words.
+Silver for 35.
+Gold for 60.
+Platinum Emerald Diamond for the group who finds the most.

 Eventually, I’d drop the bomb: friends, there are nearly 100 words you can make with the letters in “soldier”!
 Hard to believe, right?